Wegovy® for 50% less than retail price

 Getting compounded GLP-1s from dodgy websites or international pharmacies can be risky.
 For example, the medications could contain contaminants or the wrong strength.

-To ensure you’re getting a safe and effective medication, look for an online pharmacy that:
+To ensure you’re getting a safe and effective medication, look for a pharmacy that:

 • Requires a prescription